petermsiegel/F-string-APL/∆F_Help.md

 ```
 ⍝  Some multi-line Text fields separated by non-null Space fields
 ⍝  ∘ The backtick is our "escape" character.
-⍝  ∘ Here each  `⋄ displays a newline character in the left-most "field."
+⍝  ∘ The sequence `⋄ generates a new line in the current text field.
-⍝  ∘ { } is a Space Field indicating one space, given one space
+⍝  ∘ { } is a Space Field indicating one space, since there is one space
 ⍝    within the braces.
 ⍝  A Space field is useful here because each multi-line field is built
 ⍝  in its own rectangular space.